biopython/biopython.github.io/wiki/SeqIO.md

 Bio.SeqIO provides a simple uniform interface to input and output assorted sequence file formats (including multiple sequence alignments), but will *only* deal with sequences as [SeqRecord](SeqRecord "wikilink") objects.
-I am also working on a sister interface [Bio.AlignIO](AlignIO "wikilink") for working directly with sequence alignment files as Alignment objects.
+There is a sister interface [Bio.AlignIO](AlignIO "wikilink") for working directly with sequence alignment files as Alignment objects.

 The design was partly inspired by the simplicity of [BioPerl's SeqIO](bp:HOWTO:SeqIO "wikilink").
 In the long term we hope to match